Klamath County reports 7 new cases of COVID-19

-While Klamath County is in Phase 2 of Reopening Oregon, community members must continue to be careful in personal actions to guard against COVID-19 contagion:

-- Maintain six feet of social or physical distancing between yourself and others.
+- Keep your distance by maintaining six feet of social or physical distancing between yourself and others.

-- Frequently wash your hands with soap and water for at least 20 seconds, utilizing hand sanitizer when washing facilities are not available.
+- Wash your hands frequently with soap and water for at least 20 seconds, utilizing hand sanitizer when washing facilities are not available.

 - Cover coughs and sneezes.